-Camp Baker at The Baker Center for Children and Families is a five-week day program that teaches children ages 6-12 effective ways to manage ADHD and other behavior issues.
-Camp Baker is based on the Summer Treatment Program (STP), named a Model Program in Child and Family Mental Health by the American Psychological Association and the Substance Abuse and Mental Health Services Administration (SAMHSA), and a program of the year by Children and Adults with ADHD (CHADD), the national parent advocacy group for children with ADHD.
-Camp Baker helps children make new friends, improve sports and art skills, and develop relationships with staff members.
-Camp Baker is a highly structured and supportive program that leads to behavioral gains, improved social skills, and helps prevent against summer erosion of school year functioning.
+Camp Baker at The Baker Center for Children and Families is a 7 week summer day treatment program that teaches children ages 6-12 and their families more effective ways to manage ADHD and other related challenges.
+Camp Baker is an adapted Summer Treatment Program (STP), which was named as a Model Program in for Service Delivery for Child and Family Mental Health by the American Psychological Association and the Substance Abuse and Mental Health Services Administration (SAMHSA), and was named Innovative Program of the Year by Children and Adults with ADHD (CHADD).
+Camp Baker helps children make and maintain new friendships, improve their ability to follow through with directions, increase compliance with adult instructions, and therefore enhancing children's self-esteem and sense of competence.
+Camp Baker is a highly structured and supportive program that leads to behavioral gains, improved social skills and positive peer interactions, and helps prevent against summer academic, behavioral, and social regression.

 In summer 2019, 52 children ages 6-12 years old with ADHD diagnoses participated in the treatment program.
 In addition to a diagnosis of ADHD, 69% of the children in the program had co-morbid diagnoses.
 Specifically, 15% of the children had co-occurring diagnoses of ODD, 38% were diagnosed with some type of anxiety disorder (e.g., generalized anxiety, specific phobia, social phobia, obsessive-compulsive disorder), and 21% of the children were diagnosed with an autism spectrum disorder and/or a learning disability.
 Of the children who participated, 88% were male and 12% were female.
-In terms of racial/ethnic characteristics, 63% of the children in the program were non-Hispanic Caucasian, 19% were Hispanic/Latino, 8% were biracial/multiracial, 6% were African American/Black, and 4% were Asian.
-In terms of socioeconomic status, 68% of the children lived in households where the annual income was >\$150,000, 20% had annual household incomes between
+In terms of racial/ethnic characteristics, 63% of the children in the program were non-Hispanic Caucasian, 19% were Hispanic/Latino, 8% were biracial/multiracial, 6% were African

-\$50,000-\$150,000, and 12% lived in households where the annual income was below \$50,000.
+American/Black, and 4% were Asian.
+In terms of socioeconomic status, 68% of the children lived in households where the annual income was >\$150,000, 20% had annual household incomes between \$50,000-\$150,000, and 12% lived in households where the annual income was below \$50,000.
 Among the participating children and families, 27% received full or partial funding, either from The Baker Center for Children and Families or from outside agencies such as the Department of Mental Health.